people on campus in autumn

 In fulfilling your important role as a board member, you will:

-• Maintain at least a 2.5 GPA, part-time or full-time status, and in “Good Standing” with the Center for Community Standards.
+• Maintain a 2.5 GPA, part-time or full-time status, and in “Good Standing” with the Center for Community Standards.

 Hear from Previous Board Members